 Other types of tubulointerstitial lesions that occur with Bence Jones proteinuria include proximal tubular transport dysfunction causing Fanconi syndrome and light chain interstitial deposition with inflammatory infiltrates and active tubular damage.

-Myeloma glomerulopathy has 2 common mechanisms: primary (AL) amyloidosis (see Primary amyloidosis (AL)) and glomerular light chain or rarely heavy chain deposition.
+Myeloma glomerulopathy has 2 common mechanisms: primary (AL) amyloidosis (see also Primary amyloidosis (AL)) and glomerular light chain or rarely heavy chain deposition.
 AL amyloidosis results in glomerular deposition of AL amyloid in the mesangial, subepithelial, or subendothelial areas or a combination.
 Amyloid deposition is with randomly oriented, nonbranching fibrils composed of the variable regions of λ light chains.
 Light chain deposition disease (LCDD), which also can occur with lymphoma and Waldenström macroglobulinemia, is glomerular deposition of nonpolymerized light chains (ie, without fibrils), generally the constant regions of κ chains.

 Rarely, a nonproliferative, noninflammatory glomerulopathy that causes nephrotic-range proteinuria can develop in advanced myeloma-related renal disease.
 A proliferative glomerulonephritis occasionally develops as an early form of LCDD with progression to membranoproliferative glomerulonephritis and nodular glomerulopathy reminiscent of diabetic nephropathy; nephrotic-range proteinuria is common.

 Symptoms and signs are predominantly those of the myeloma (eg, skeletal pain, pathologic fractures, diffuse osteoporosis) and a normochromic-normocytic anemia.